Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Network Security.md

 Guest access should be disabled on the wireless network.
 While guest access is designed to allow minimal permissions, it can easily be exploited for privilege escalation.

 #### Changing Channels

-Wireless local area networks (WLANs) operate on two primary frequency channels, 2.4 GHz and 5 GHz.
+[[Networks#Wireless Local Area Network|WLAN]] operate on two primary frequency channels, 2.4 GHz and 5 GHz.
 For security, the channel can be changed to reduce the possibility of overlap in the network.

 ### Firewall Settings